DataDog/documentation/content/en/tracing/setup_overview/compatibility_requirements/dotnet-core.md

  Additional information on .NET Core support policy can be found at [Microsoft .NET Core Lifecyle Policy][3].

 ### Supported Processor Architectures
-The .NET Tracer supports automatic instrumentation on the following architectures.
+The .NET Tracer supports automatic instrumentation on the following architectures:

 | Processor architectures                                                                                                       |
 | ----------------------------------------------------------------------------------------------------------------------------- |